 - Starting at your feet, brush the bottoms of your feet and up to your legs in long, smooth strokes.
-You should overlapping as you go and brushing up towards your heart.
-The reason we brush towards the heart is because that’s close to where the lymph system drains.
+You should be overlapping as you go and brushing up towards your heart.
+The reason we brush towards the heart is that that’s close to where the lymph system drains.

 - Continue brushing the skin on the arms – starting with your palms and working towards your heart.

 - Finish the process on your tummy, back, check and face with a softer brush.
 On your stomach, it’s best to use a counterclockwise pattern.